ibbles/LearningUnreal/Texture Streaming.md

 The texture streaming pool has a maximum size.
 We can **set this size** with the `r.Streaming.PoolSize` [[Console Variable]].
+Another way is to set the value in one of the Scalability `.ini` files.
+For example the `BasicScalability.ini` file in the engine installation.
+(
+I don't think we should be messing around with the engine's `.ini` files, feels wrong.
+)
+There are different texture quality levels, marked with `@#` in the category name, where `#` is a number.
+For example `[TextureQuality@1]` or `[TextureQuality@3]`.
+Use the [[Output Log]] to find the Texture Quality level you are currently at by searching for `TextureQuality` and set `r.Streaming.PoolSize` in that category in `BasicScalability.ini`.

 Setting an appropriate value for your project and target hardware is probably complicated.
 I assume this value should be different for different quality settings set by the end user.
 You can get some hints to what you need to set it to using the _Statistics_ and _Optimization View Modes_ described below.

+A quick-and-dirty trick is to set `r.Streaming.PoolSize` to 1, i.e. 1 MiB.
+This will pretty much disable streaming all together, only loading the smallest available mip for each texture.
+The `TEXTURE STREAMING POOL OVER # MiB BUDGET` message will appear in the viewport.
+Take not of the number and set `r.Streaming.PoolSize` to something a bit larger.
+Not sure how big the safety margin should be.

 If the texture streaming pool is full then a texture mip level that should be loaded may be rejected and we may get a blurry object.
 The system may also decide to unload a previously loaded mip level, falling back to a lower mip level for that texture, to make room for a larger mip level of another texture.